ap-csa-2024-2025/intro-assignment-aaron21913/README.md

 Answer the questions below
 * Something interesting about me is i'm a sigma
 * Ask Mr. Vu anything:
-* List your sports and extracurriculars you participate in
+* List your sports and extracurriculars you participate in track and field goat, im a great volunteer for park cleanup club thingy.